Announcements

 • The Firing Line Unit is open for the statewide season

-• Hunting is to be done with a shotgun with non-toxic shot or a .22 caliber or smaller rimfire only
+• Hunting is to be done using a shotgun with non-toxic shot or a .22 caliber or smaller rimfire only.

 Upland Birds